narravaganza/narravaganza.github.io/index.markdown

 title: Short Stories
 layout: default
 ---
-# Short Stories for your online reading delight

 ![](/assets/images/avellaneous_satellite.jpg)

-Hello, thanks for dropping by, here are some short stories I wrote for you to enjoy:
+Hello, here are some short stories I wrote for you to enjoy:

 {% include storyroll.html %}